-Yesterday was Thanksgiving in Canada and although we didn’t celebrate with a big turkey dinner we did make this thanksgiving craft, took time to think of things we are thankful for and share them at dinner.
-At the dinner table last night each family member wrote what they were thankful for , and added it to the box.
+Yesterday was Thanksgiving in Canada and although we didn’t celebrate with a big turkey dinner we did make this Thankful Box Thanksgiving craft, took time to think of things we are thankful for, and share them at dinner.
+At the dinner table last night each family member wrote what they were thankful for, and added it to the box.
 We didn’t keep ours a secret but you could.
 Our plan is to fill the box up over the next week and read it over dinner on Sunday to celebrate all we are thankful for.

 - Gather your materials.
 You will need a cardboard craft box ( a show box covered with paper would be great too), some markers ( one permanent), glitter, scissors and plain paper.

 - Write the words ” I am thankful for…” in permanent marker on the lid.